sashetophizika/hyprscratch/README.md

 * `shiny`: makes it so that the scratchpad is not hidden by `clean spotless`.

-* `onstart`: spawns the scratchpad at the start of the Hyprland session.
+* `onstart`: spawns the scratchpad when the daemon is started.

 * `summon`: only creates or brings up the scratchpad.